Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Try To Understand Why The Co-Worker Is Complaining

-Maybe they feel like their concerns are not being taken seriously or heard attentively by their team members.
+Maybe their concerns are not being taken seriously or heard attentively by their team members.

-Whatever the reason, it’s essential to try to understand it and empathize with the co-worker.
+Whatever the reason, it’s essential to understand and empathize with the co-worker.
 Hopefully, this will help them feel understood and less frustrated.

 Connect & Communicate